arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        resistors, and MOSFETs on an interactive grid.
 They then submit a DC, AC, or transient analysis of their circuits to the system for grading.
      - Not supported
-   * - :ref:`Custom JavaScript Display and Grading<Custom JavaScript>`
-     - Custom JavaScript display and grading problems (also called custom JavaScript problems or JS input problems) allow you to create a custom problem or tool that uses JavaScript and then add the problem or tool directly into Studio.
-     - Full support
-   * - :ref:`Write Your Own Grader`
-     - In custom Python-evaluated input (also called "write-your-own-grader") problems, the grader uses a Python script that you create and embed in the problem to evaluate a learner's response or provide hints.
-These problems can be any type.
-     - Provisional support
    * - :ref:`Drag and Drop`
      - Learners respond to a question by dragging text or objects to a specific location on an image.
 This version of the drag and drop problem type is